frederic-perez/AmE-dictionary/data/dictionary.md

 __dike__ _n_ :pencil2: (dyke)
 __dilapidate__ _v_ :four::hammer:
 __dilapidated__ _adj_ Decayed, deteriorated, or fallen into partial ruin especially through neglect or misuse.
 Falling to pieces or in a state of disrepair; shabby. _Dilapidated house._ _Dilapidated yatch._
+__dilatation__ _n_ The state of being stretched beyond normal dimensions. _Syn_ distention _He suffered from severe dilatation of the stomach, an abdominal swelling that left him writhing in pain._
 __dilation__ _n_ :mega: /daɪˈleɪ ʃən, dɪ-/
 __dilatory__ _adj_ /DILL-uh-tor-ee/ __1__ Tending or intended to cause delay. _The councilor’s seemingly endless motions to adjourn were clearly dilatory._ _She tends to be dilatory in answering letters._ __2__ Tending to procrastinate or be late.
 __dilemma__ _n_ :two::hammer::pencil2: /dɪˈlɛmə; daɪ-/